rendznicoy/BayadSystemTCM/Credit Testing/CRE-0009_credit_ledger_testing_pending_sum.md

 **Post-conditions:**

-- The Credit ledger page is displayed.
+- The total pending sum value is displayed.